This function was developed specifically for locating transition states in enzyme-catalyzed reactions, but can be used for more general reactions.

-The objective of LOCATE-TS is to locate and refine a transition state joining two stationary points in an enzyme-catalyzed reaction.
+The objective of LOCATE-TS is to locate and refine a transition state joining two stationary points in a reaction.
 These points are more commonly referred to as reactants and products, but for convenience in this description these geometries will be referred to as A and B. A and B are used because during the calculation the geometries will be modified as they move towards each other, and would therefore no longer be stationary points.
 In LOCATE-TS, the geometry optimization is performed on both A and B simultaneously.
 For small systems consider using SADDLE.

 The function being optimized is: